Point of View

 point of view \ˈpȯint\ ˈəv \ˈvyü\ noun (pl) points of view

 1: a particular attitude or way of considering a matter

 2: a position from which someone or something is observed

-The inaugural installation, which will be on view through Spring 2015, features a body mask from the Asmat people of southwest New Guinea, with commentary by Bobby Brewer-Wallin, Associate Professor of Theatre / Costume Design at Willamette University.
+The inaugural installation, focused on a body mask from the Asmat people of southwest New Guinea, with commentary by Bobby Brewer-Wallin, Associate Professor of Theatre / Costume Design at Willamette University.